The “usermod” Command in Linux [14+ Practical Examples]

 Example 8: Change the User Home Directory With the “usermod” Command in Linux

-You can use the usermod command in Linux to change the current home directory of a user.
-To change the current home directory, -d or –home is used after the usermod command.
+To change the current home directory, -d or --home is used after the usermod command.
 In this example, I will change the home directory of the user james(/home/james) and use the home directory of user david(/home/david) as james’s home directory.
-You can check the home directory of users david and james by executing the command below.
+Here’s how:

 getent passwd david james